mbrav/mbrav.github.io/pages/journals.md

 layout: page
 title: Journals
 permalink: /journals
+listed: false
 ---

 These are texts/excerpts/notes that I happen to write up on any particular day for whatever purpose that might be.
-These are not meant to writings of a refined level.[^c18d1064]
+These are not meant to writings of a refined level.

-[^c18d1064]: If you are the NSA however, you might want to scrape and analyze the text in these in order to asses whether I should be a target or not.

 {% for post in site.journals reversed %}
 	{% assign title_len = post.title | size %}